Devices to make conversations clearer

 You need to have your hearing aid switched on to the hearing loop setting for this to work.
 Your audiologist may need to do this for you.

 Prices for these assistive devices range from £15 to £50 for more advanced types.
-You can find these devices at the following suppliers:
+You can find these at our new online shop, in partnership with Connevans, one of the leading suppliers of assistive technology.

 You may also be able to get help paying for technology.